 Management of the Pain

-If your veterinarian diagnoses your cat with DJD, there are excellent treatments for this condition, so do not delay in contacting your veterinarian if you notice any possible signs.
+If your veterinarian diagnoses your cat with DJD, there are excellent treatments for this condition.
+So don’t delay and contact your veterinarian if you notice any possible signs.